 April 15, 2022

-Boeing employs over 7,500 people in South Carolina (out of a total Boeing workforce of 160,00 worldwide).
-(1) As a financial advisor in South Carolina, I’m quite aware of the company’s employee benefits package and its nuances.
+Boeing employs a workforce of 160,00 worldwide.
+As a financial advisor that specializes in helping Boeing employees navigate their unique financial opportunities and challenges, I’m quite aware of the company’s employee benefits package and its nuances.

 In this article, I’ll walk you through some simple ways to optimize your benefits, so you can make sure you’re making the most of what this large corporation has to offer.